-First off, the department has a duty to provide law and order enforcement on the Prairie Band reservation.
-However, jurisdiction on the reservation may seem confusing to the uninitiated.
+First off, the department has a duty to provide law and order enforcement on the Prairie Band Common Land.
+However, jurisdiction on the common land may seem confusing to the uninitiated.
 The Tribal PD enforces three sets of laws: tribal, state and federal.
 Each officer is required to learn the law at all three levels and is equipped with a matrix on how to apply laws.

-The Prairie Band Potawatomi Nation retains complete civil jurisdiction, but due to the 1940’s Kansas Act, the Jackson County Sheriff’s department also has concurrent criminal jurisdiction on the reservation.
-Also due to the Kansas Act, double jeopardy does not apply on the reservation for tribal members meaning a tribal member can be tried in tribal, state and federal court for the same infraction.
+The Prairie Band Potawatomi Nation retains complete civil jurisdiction, but due to the 1940’s Kansas Act, the Jackson County Sheriff’s department also has concurrent criminal jurisdiction on the common land.
+Also due to the Kansas Act, double jeopardy does not apply on the common landfor tribal members meaning a tribal member can be tried in tribal, state and federal court for the same infraction.

-Covering the 11-by-11 mile reservation are 12 sworn police officers including Tribal Police Chief Terry Clark, along with four dispatchers, and five support staff, which includes Motor Vehicle personnel Micki Martinez, and Wild Life Conservation officer Talon Shipshee, both PBPN tribal members.
+Covering the 11-by-11 mile common land are 12 sworn police officers including Tribal Police Chief Terry Clark, along with four dispatchers, and five support staff, which includes Motor Vehicle personnel Micki Martinez, and Wild Life Conservation officer Talon Shipshee, both PBPN tribal members.

 Chief Clark assumed his role in October 2018 and has brought a vision of increased accountability and transparency to the department.
 Chief Clark has focused on revising department policies to keep them up to par with best practices, along with submitting a 3-year strategic plan to the Tribal Council for approval.
 Once approved, Tribal PD intends to share the plan with the community increasing transparency.